KevinBatdorf/obsidian-raycast/README.md

 - `opt + u` will copy the obsidian URI for the note to your clipboard (see: [Obsidian URI](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI))
 - `opt + p` will star an unstarred note
 - `opt + p` will unstar a starred note
+- Reload Notes, will reload notes from the vault (useful if you have just created a new note)

 The primary action (`enter`) can be changed in the extensions preferences.